shawnhankim/nginx-openid-connect/README.md

 ### Multiple IdPs

 Where NGINX Plus is configured to proxy requests for multiple websites or applications, or user groups, these may require authentication by different IdPs.
-Separate IdPs can be configured, with each one matching on an attribute of the HTTP request, e.g. hostname or part of the URI path.
+Separate IdPs can be configured, with each one matching on an attribute of the HTTP request, for example, hostname or part of the URI path.

 > **Note:** When validating OpenID Connect tokens, NGINX Plus can be configured to read the signing key (JWKS) from disk, or a URL.
 When using multiple IdPs, each one must be configured to use the same method.
 It is not possible to use a mix of both disk and URLs for the `map…$oidc_jwt_keyfile` variable.